Cedar, Port Orford (Chamaecyparis lawsoniana)-Root Rot

 • Plant healthy seedlings in soil known to be free of the organism.

-• Do not plant in soil with poor drainage or in areas that receive drainage from roads.
+• Do not plant in soil with poor drainage or in areas that receive drainage from roads or other Cupressaceae plantings.

 • Prevent wounding at the base of trees or to roots from nearby construction or harvesting operations.

-• Avoid extensive gardening (mulching and planting susceptible flowering plants) under cedar hedges because it may introduce the disease and/or wound tree roots.
+• Avoid extensive gardening (mulching and planting susceptible flowering plants) under cedar plantings because it may introduce the disease and/or wound tree roots.

 • Promptly remove and destroy dead and dying trees to help protect other trees in the area.
-In landscape hedges, also remove healthy-looking trees next to diseased ones.
+In landscape plantings, also remove healthy-looking trees next to diseased ones.
 Cedar bark beetle activity in trees has been associated with trees with root rot and may be good indicators of which healthy appearing trees need to be removed.
 Avoid moving infested soil while removing trees and/or stumps.
+Consider the ground to be infested, even after the removal of affected plants.

-• Plant resistant species in contaminated ground.
-If P. lateralis is the only problem (which is very likely) then Chamaecyparis formosensis, C. thyoides, C. pisifera, C. obtusa, and Cupressocyparis leylandii may be planted.
-If P. cinnamomi is the problem (which is possible), there are few options for planting besides a few crabapple and rhododendron species.
-Correct any drainage problems before replanting.
+• Plant tolerant or resistant species in contaminated ground.
+If P. lateralis is the only problem (which is very likely) avoid susceptible plants such as C. lawsoniana (unless using resistant root stock), Microbiota, Thuja sp., or Juniperus communis; in general members of the Cupressaceae (cypress family) should be avoided, but tolerant species include Chamaecyparis formosensis, C. thyoides, C. pisifera, and Cupressocyparis leylandii, which may be planted.
+If P. cinnamomi is the problem (which is possible), there are fewer options for planting.
+P. cinnamomi has a much wider host range, although a few crabapple and rhododendron species are tolerant.
+Correct any drainage problems before replanting to minimize disease.

 • Resistant Chamaecyparis lawsoniana are now available including susceptible scions grafted onto resistant rootstocks.